-To obtain authorization to procure and use hazardous chemicals or highly hazardous chemicals in laboratories, the PI is required to complete an ICC "Application for Use of Hazardous Chemicals in Laboratories" and/or an "Application for Use of High Hazard Chemicals in Laboratories," and forward it to the Chemical Safety Officer for review and approval.
-Upon completion of the review and approval, the Chemical Safety Officer forwards the application(s) to the Institutional Chemical Committee for review and approval.
+To obtain authorization to procure and use hazardous chemicals or highly hazardous chemicals in laboratories, the PI is required to complete an ICC "Application for use of Hazardous Chemicals in Laboratories" and/or an "Application for Use of High Hazard Chemicals in Laboratories," and forward it to the Chemical Safety Officer for review and approval.
+Upon completion of the review and approval, the Chemical Safety Officer for review and approval.
 PIs are notified in writing of their approval to use hazardous chemicals or highly hazardous chemicals and their assigned ICC approval number for use in purchasing supplies and equipment through Grants and Contracts funding.